Edith Garland Dupré Library offers a variety of instructional formats:

 The Gloria S. Cline Bibliographic Instruction Laboratory

 Named for a former library director, the Gloria S. Cline Bibliographic Instruction Laboratory is a SMART Classroom designed to facilitate library instruction.
 The lab is used for library instruction only.
 Approximately 30 computers are available for hands-on use.
 Capacity is 30 users.
-Individuals requesting use of the Bibliographic Instruction Laboratory for library instruction must contact Instructional Services Librarian Jeremiah Paschke-Wood at (337) 482-1160.
+Individuals requesting use of the Bibliographic Instruction Laboratory for library instruction must contact Jennifer Hamilton, Head of Instruction, at (337) 482-1160 or email@example.com.
 Special hardware or software installations require at least a five-day notice.

 Reference Online Center (ROC)

 The ROC is located adjacent to the Reference Desk.
-This lab provides twenty-four computers for research: searching of reference online databases, the library's online catalog, and U.S. government information resources.
-Student Technology Enhancement Program (STEP) fees provide printing availability to UL Lafayette-affiliated users.
+This lab provides 24 computers for research: searching of reference online databases, the library's online catalog and U.S. Government Information resources.
+Student Technology Enhancement Program (STEP) fees provide printing availability to the University of Louisiana at Lafayette affiliated users.
 Preference for use of computers in the Reference Online Center is given to researchers accessing the library's online catalog and databases and government information resources.
 For more information, see ROC Policies.

-Any questions regarding this policy should currently be directed to the Asst.
-Dean of Public Services.
+Any questions regarding this policy should be directed to: